-As the leading providers of housing throughout the country, the three listed companies have implemented comprehensive prevention measures and used their existing expertise in infection control.
-Their efforts have paid off, given the few confirmed coronavirus cases in older communities that MACE has observed.
+As the leading housing providers throughout the country, the three listed companies have implemented comprehensive prevention measures and used their existing expertise in infection control.
+Their efforts have paid off, given the few confirmed coronavirus cases in older communities observed by MACE.

 Several high-profile real estate stocks have fallen, including the Big 3 Real Estate Investment Trusts (REITs).
 Senior housing stock fluctuates due to a company’s ability to manage debt and keep occupancy high.
 If real estate is suitable for your investment, REITs are liquid stocks that you can trade on the stock exchange.

-Today, it’s a stock that doesn’t look like much of an investment opportunity based on the numbers, but most analysts expect significant growth in the coming years.
+Today, it’s a stock that doesn’t look like an investment opportunity based on the numbers, but most analysts expect significant growth in the coming years.
 Find out which of the 21 best pension stocks you should buy in 2021; these are the 21 best annuity shares you should buy in 2021.
 These shares appear to be safe dividends due to their ability to generate cash returns of 3% to 7% and have solid potential to increase their payouts over the long term further.
-This Senior Housing Property Trust, which invests in senior homes and GP surgeries, recently cut its dividend as part of a major restructuring of its portfolio and deleveraging its balance sheet, but has a long way to go before it is on solid financial footing.
+This Senior Housing Property Trust, which invests in senior homes and GP surgeries, recently cut its dividend as part of a significant restructuring of its portfolio and deleveraging its balance sheet.
+Still, it has a long way to go before it is on solid financial footing.